 Durand Eastman Park

 Durand Eastman Park was formally dedicated on May 22, 1909 and is currently 977 acres.
 The 5,000 feet of Lake Ontario waterfront at Durand Eastman Park creates a relaxing summer environment, while supporting a winter challenge for cross-country skiers.
 Its steep wooded slopes, valleys, scenic vistas, small lakes, spring flowering trees and spectacular fall foliage colors add to this park’s exceptional beauty.
-Durand Eastman Park has eight shelters, a playground and a golf course.
+Durand Eastman Park has eight shelters and one enclosed lodge for rent, a playground and a golf course.

 - DOWNLOAD the official Centennial Poster

 Durand Eastman Park is located on the shore of Lake Ontario in the northernmost section of the City of Rochester near the Irondequoit border.